Bern Historical Museum / Einstein Museum, Bern

 Why You Should Visit:

-The Einstein exhibit has a great number of Einstein artifacts and goes into a very detailed history of his life and work while also trying to explain special & general relativity in an understandable way.
+The Einstein exhibit has a great number of Einstein artifacts and goes into a very detailed history of his life and work while also trying to explain special & general relativity understandably.

 Tip:

-Renting an audio guide is not absolutely necessary as most of the times there's a text with explanations next to each display.
+Renting an audio guide is not necessary as most of the time there's a text with explanations next to each display.

 Make sure you climb the spiral staircase to the 'turret' to enjoy excellent views across the river to Bern's lovely buildings and landmarks.